-“Mumbling” sounds dubious, but let me explain.
-It means to say that mumbling is OK, which is it.
-But saying it “in your head” is NOT enough.
+“Mumbling” sounds dubious, but they mean saying it “in your head” is NOT enough.
 You need to articulate the words.
 When you do so, you’ll find that you might have missed some detail.
 Was there an article there?
 Was there a word they pronounced with liaison, blurring over it?
-You’ll catch yourself and learn more this way.
+You’ll catch yourself and learn more.

 Settings to use: We like to set “Interval Between Sentences” at 2x for the target language to give time to repeat more than once.
 This means if a sentence in the target language takes 2 seconds to say, you’ll have 4 seconds to say it.

 Tip 4: Go beyond repeating and guess the answer

 Rather than repeat, try to go one level up and guess the whole answer before they said it.
 After the app says, for example, “Why are you putting that coat?” think how you would say that in the target language.

 This is pretty tiring.
 But it’s such a good way of drilling things.

 Settings to use: We set “Interval Between sentences” at 2x for the source language to give us time before the target language is said.
 That way we have time to guess the answer.

 Tip 5: Look up words/phrases you don’t understand

 It’s tempting to think you can learn passively, and I’m sure you can.
 But that’s a slow way to go.